 Kabo promised to expand its range soon, which would bring it up to three to four recipes, which is a similar size to its US counterparts.

-In late 2020, they did exactly as they promised, adding an extra fresh dog food recipe and a dry dog food (kibble) recipe.
-This brings them up to a grand total of four recipes, which is in line with other brands.
+In late 2020, they did exactly as they promised, adding two extra fresh dog food recipes and a dry dog food (kibble) recipe.
+This brings them up to a grand total of five recipes, which is in line with other brands.

 It is surprising that Kabo has released a dry dog food recipe so quickly, given that most of the other home-delivered dog food brands have chosen not to enter this space.
 The only other brand to release a kibble recipe successfully has been Spot & Tango.

 If you want to learn more about Kabo’s kibble recipe, check out their page dedicated to it, which can be found here.

 The nutrition offered by Kabo recipes varies between the four recipes.
 The nutritional profile is above-average compared to many traditional dry dog food recipes but is below some of their US counterparts that produce fresh dog food.

-The proportion of protein in the recipes is satisfactory but would not be classed as extraordinary by most and is comparable to premium dry dog food.
+The proportion of protein in Kabo recipes is satisfactory but would not be classed as extraordinary by most and is comparable to premium dry dog food.

 Both the Chicken and the Turkey recipes have meager proportions of fat compared to typical dog food recipes which is notable.
 This low-fat diet could appeal to dogs looking to achieve weight loss or looking to avoid weight gain.